camvrst/less-is-belge/README.md

-FIRST GROUP PROJECT CREATED DURING MY FRONT-END FORMATIOn
+FIRST GROUP PROJECT CREATED DURING MY FRONT-END FORMATION

 Belgian website about ethical and sustainable fashion in Brussels and in Belgium also.